-Given Iceland’s small population, researching this country is, thankfully, unburdened by complications.
-There is only one “real” city, Reykjavík, which hosts the vast majority of accommodation, car rentals, tour operators, shops, bars, cafes, and museums.
+Given Iceland’s small population, researching this country is relatively uncomplicated.
+There’s only one ‘real’ city, Reykjavik, home to most accommodations, car rentals, tour operators, shops, bars, cafes, and museums.

-Now, that’s not to suggest for a moment that Iceland’s lesser-known settlements—e.g., Akureyri and Egilsstaðir—don’t have fascinating attractions on their own.
-Yet, it is Iceland’s capital that provides the greatest wealth of modern amenities.
+That’s not to suggest that Iceland’s lesser-known towns and villages, such as Akureyri and Egilsstadir, don’t have fascinating attractions of their own.
+But, Iceland’s capital provides the greatest wealth of modern amenities.

 And what a spectacular landscape that has formed!
 Iceland is truly characterized by its landscapes, which are as diverse as they come, ranging from black-sand deserts to pure white glaciers.
 As you travel from region to region, you will see how these ancient and primordial forces sculpted the land’s canyons, mountainous slopes, and river gorges.

-Iceland’s relationship with the Nordic nations is solid, given the historical relationship between the island and those mainland countries that sent settlers here in the first place.
+Iceland’s relationship with all of these nations is great, given the historical ties between the island and these mainland countries from which Iceland’s early settlers traveled.

 Photo from Wikimedia.
 Creative Commons. by Maciek17.
-No edits made.
+No edits were made.

 Visitors to Iceland can visit the Nordic House, found just beside the University of Iceland in Reykjavik, to learn more about this important connection.
 It’s also a fantastic place to check out some authentic Nordic architecture and grab a delicious bite to eat.

 Aside from the general black and white facts about Iceland’s geography, population, and natural features, Icelandic culture itself can be drawn upon for fascinating tidbits of information.
 Read on to learn cool facts about Iceland.

 1. The Most Peaceful Country in the World